doorcountylandtrust/dclt-strategic-system/data/dclt/3 REFERENCE & TOOLS/Messaging & Engagement Research.md

     >
     > - **Focus on Belonging.**
     >
-    >     It’s not just about who is included—**it’s about who feels they truly belong** in conservation spaces, programs, and leadership.
+    >     It’s not just about who is included-**it’s about who feels they truly belong** in conservation spaces, programs, and leadership.
     >
     > - **Actions Audubon has taken:**
     >     - Partnered with local and national groups representing BIPOC communities.